Guna940/Convolutional-Autoencoder-for-Image-Denoising/README.md

 ## Problem Statement and Dataset

  The MNIST dataset, which is a simple computer vision dataset.
 It consists of images of handwritten digits in the form of a greyscale.
-It also includes labels for each image, telling us which digit it is (i.e, output for each image).
+It also includes labels for each image, telling us which digit it is .
 It means we have a labelled data in our hands to work with.
  Each image in the MNIST dataset is 28 pixels by 28 pixels.

 ## DESIGN STEPS